hapijs/joi/API.md

             return Math.round(value); // Change the value
         }

-        return null; // Keep the value as it was
+        return value; // Keep the value as it was
     },
     rules: [
         {